We have a file called

 Handling multiple case-sensitive file changes

-If you happen to do changes on more than one file, you can use option one to do all of them by hand.
+If you do changes on more than one file, you can use option one to do all of them by hand.

 Or you can follow the following steps.

 - Remove all of git cache

 git rm -r --cached .

 This command will remove the Git cached version of all files/folders in this directory.
 You will see all files in your git changes, but don't worry.
 The next step will fix it.